Flashover: Dangers

-Flashover is one of the most-feared phenomena among firefighters.
+Flashover is one of the most feared phenomena among firefighters.
 Firefighters are taught to recognize the signs of imminent rollovers and flashovers and to avoid backdrafts.
-For example, they have certain routines for opening closed doors to buildings and compartments on fire, known as door entry procedures, ensuring fire crew safety where possible.
+For example, there are certain routines for opening closed doors to buildings and compartments on fire, known as door entry procedures, ensuring fire crew safety where possible.

 Indicators

 The following are some of the signs that firefighters are looking for when they attempt to determine whether a flashover is likely to occur.